octheli/Getting_and_Cleaning_Data_project/CodeBook.md

 ### Information about the variables in "Result.txt".

-ìResult.txtî is the output file from running the ìrun_analysis.Rî.
+‚ÄúResult.txt‚Äù is the output file from running the ‚Äúrun_analysis.R‚Äù.
 It contains the average values of mean or standard deviation variables for every activity and every subject.

 There are 68 variables.

-Variable 1, "activity": Subjectsí activities.
+Variable 1, "activity": Subjects‚Äô activities.

        Class: factor.
        Units: none.

        There are 6 kinds of activities:
 -	WALKING
 -	WALKING_UPSTAIRS